willsmythe/d3-geo/README.md

 <a href="#path_pointRadius" name="path_pointRadius">#</a> <i>path</i>.<b>pointRadius</b>([<i>radius</i>]) [<>](https://github.com/d3/d3-geo/blob/master/src/path/index.js#L59 "Source")

-If *radius* is specified, sets the radius used to display Point and MultiPoint features to the specified number.
+If *radius* is specified, sets the radius used to display Point and MultiPoint geometries to the specified number.
 If *radius* is not specified, returns the current radius accessor, which defaults to 4.5.
 While the radius is commonly specified as a number constant, it may also be specified as a function which is computed per feature, being passed the any arguments passed to the [path generator](#_path).
 For example, if your GeoJSON data has additional properties, you might access those properties inside the radius function to vary the point size; alternatively, you could [d3.symbol](https://github.com/d3/d3-shape#symbols) and a [projection](#geoProjection) for greater flexibility.

 ### Projections